xishantingyu/SESE/day6/The_Cathedral_and_the_Bazaar.md

 * open source is much better than closed source
 * how to participant into open source
 * how to make money from open source
+* what the author did in open source

 ----